PasiKoodaa/AI-PodcastifyAI/README.md

 ## Acknowledgments

-- KoboldCPP for dialogue generation
+- KoboldCPP for dialogue generation: https://github.com/LostRuins/koboldcpp
-- StyleTTS2 for text-to-speech conversion
+- StyleTTS2 API for text-to-speech conversion: https://github.com/NeuralVox/StyleTTS2
 - All other open-source libraries used in this project